Savvythelegend/PGDocs/docs/failure_modes.md

 Use this annotation **with extreme caution** and only during emergency operations.

-!!!
-Warning
+:::warning
 This annotation should be removed as soon as the issue is resolved.
+Leaving
-Leaving it in place prevents the operator from executing self-healing actions, including failover.
+    it in place prevents the operator from executing self-healing actions, including failover.